tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP_16-Stu_Evaluation_of_Portfolios.md

   ![challenge-sharpe-ratios](Images/challenge-sharpe-ratios.png)

 * The sum of weights to a portfolio must equal `1`.
-Therefore, for example, a stock portfolio of `2` stocks would allocated `0.5` and `0.5` to each stock.
+Therefore, for example, a stock portfolio of `2` stocks would allocate `0.5` and `0.5` to each stock.

 * The `dot` function multiples each weight by the daily returns of each stock to calculate the portfolio's daily returns.